 Graduate Training Program in Comparative Medicine for Veterinary Scientists

-The Graduate Training Program in Comparative Medicine for Veterinary Scientists can provide up to three years of funding to qualified veterinarians seeking PhD training in basic or translational science.
+The Graduate Training Program in Comparative Medicine for Veterinary Scientists (DVMs seeking a PhD) can provide up to three years of funding to qualified veterinarians seeking PhD training in basic or translational science.
 The program is supported by an institutional NIH training grant (T32 OD 011000).
 Training is available in a broad range of scientific areas.
 The Veterinary Scientists Program is a structured program that aims to provide high quality research training with the goal of helping veterinarians enter research and discovery careers as independent veterinary scientists.

 To be eligible for this NIH-supported program, applicants must

 Be a current first year in the BBS PhD program, and have completed three laboratory rotations.

 - Applications will be received in the Spring semester of the BBS PhD student's first year.
 NIH trainee appointments start towards the end of the Spring semester of the first year of graduate school.

 - Be in good standing with the Graduate School at the time of Application.

 - Be nominated by an Approved Mentor/Trainer.
 A list of approved trainers can be found here.
 Normally, prospective applicants would rotate through one or more of the approved trainer’s laboratories.

 Trainees receive tuition support, a stipend of $47,484 to $58,560 (for FY 2017; depending on years of relevant experience), health benefits, a travel allowance, and a training-related allowance.
 The dollar value of the benefits varies from year to year.
 Current information regarding benefits can be obtained by contacting Arla Hourigan (firstname.lastname@example.org)

 Inquiring parties should be prepared to provide the following information: